GENIVI/rvi_sota_server/docs/wiki/Use-Cases.md

 ### <a name="FILTER-ADD">[FILTER-ADD](https://github.com/advancedtelematic/sota-server/wiki/Use-Cases#FILTER-ADD) Add a new Filter</a>

+Add a filter

+   - Actors

+       * Web Server
+       * External Resolver

+   - Preconditions

+       * None

+   - Steps

+       * E1 - A FILTER-ADD command is sent from Web Server to External Resolver with the filter expression and a filter label.
+       * E2 - The filter expression is validated for semantic and syntactic correctness.
+       * E3 - The fitler is stored in the External Resolver Database.
+       * E4 - A success code is returned by External Resolver to Web Server.

+   - Exceptions

+       * X1 - Filter Label already exists.
+Triggered by E1.
+       * X2 - Filter Expression validation fails.
+Triggered by E2.

 ### <a name="FILTER-SEARCH">[FILTER-SEARCH](https://github.com/advancedtelematic/sota-server/wiki/Use-Cases#FILTER-SEARCH) Search for a Filter</a>

+Search for an existing filter

+   - Actors

+       * Web Server
+       * External Resolver

+   - Preconditions

+       * None

+   - Steps

+       * E1 - A FILTER-SEARCH command is sent from Web Server to External Resolver with a regular expression describing zero or more filter labels.
+       * E2 - The filters with matching filter labels are retrieved from the External Resolver Database.
+       * E3 - A success code is returned by External Resolver to Web Server, with all matching filter labels and their filter expression.

+   - Exceptions

+       * None

 ### <a name="FILTER-VALIDATE">[FILTER-VALIDATE](https://github.com/advancedtelematic/sota-server/wiki/Use-Cases#FILTER-VALIDATE) Test validity of a Filter Expression</a>

+Validate filter syntax and semantics

+   - Actors

+       * Web Server
+       * External Resolver

+   - Preconditions

+       * None

+   - Steps

+       * E1 - A FILTER-VALIDATE command is sent from Web Server to External Resolver with a filter expression.
+       * E2 - The filter expression is validated for semantic and syntactic correctness.
+       * E4 - If the filter expression is valid, a success code is returned to Web Server
+       * E5 - If the filter expression is not valid, an error code is returned together with an error message describing the problem with the filter expression.

+   - Exceptions

+       * None

 ### <a name="FILTER-DELETE">[FILTER-DELETE](https://github.com/advancedtelematic/sota-server/wiki/Use-Cases#FILTER-DELETE) Delete a Filter</a>

+Delete an existing filter

+   - Actors

+       * Web Server
+       * External Resolver

+   - Preconditions

+       * Filter has been added to External Resolver Database using [FILTER-ADD](#FILTER-ADD)

+   - Steps

+       * E1 - A DELETE-FILTER command is sent from Web Server to External Resolver with a filter label.
+       * E2 - The filter is deleted from the External Resolver Database.
+       * E3 - A success code is returned by External Resolver to Web Server.

+   - Exceptions

+       * X1 - Filter label does not exist.
+Triggered by E2.

 ### <a name="FILTER-PACKAGE-ADD">[FILTER-PACKAGE-ADD](https://github.com/advancedtelematic/sota-server/wiki/Use-Cases#FILTER-PACKAGE-ADD) Associate a Package with a Filter</a>

+Associate an existing filter with an existing Package.

+   - Actors

+       * Web Server
+       * External Resolver

+   - Preconditions

+       * Filter has been added to External Resolver Database using [FILTER-ADD](#FILTER-ADD)
+       * Package has been added to External Resolver Database using [PACKAGE-ADD](#PACKAGE-ADD)

+   - Steps

+       * E1 - A FILTER-PACKAGE-ADD command is sent from Web Server to External Resolver with a filter label and a Package ID.
+       * E2 - The filter is retrieved from External Resolver Database.
+       * E3 - The Package is retrieved from External Resolver Database.
+       * E4 - A reference is added to External Resolver Database that the filter should be applied to all VINs when the Package is to be resolved in [QUEUE-REQUEST-ADD](#QUEUE-REQUEST-ADD).
+       * E3 - A success code is returned by External Resolver to Web Server.

+   - Exceptions

+       * X1 - Filter label does not exist.
+Triggered by E2.
+       * X2 - Package ID does not exist.
+Triggered by E3.

 ### <a name="FILTER-PACKAGE-DELETE">[FILTER-PACKAGE-DELETE](https://github.com/advancedtelematic/sota-server/wiki/Use-Cases#FILTER-PACKAGE-DELETE) Remove a Package from a Filter</a>

+Remove an association between an existing Package and an existing Filter

+   - Actors

+       * Web Server
+       * External Resolver

+   - Preconditions

+       * Filter-Package association has been added to External Resolver Database using [FILTER-PACKAGE-ADD](#FILTER-PACKAGE-ADD)

+   - Steps

+       * E1 - A FILTER-PACKAGE-DELETE command is sent from Web Server to External Resolver with a filter label and a Package ID.
+       * E2 - The reference that the given Filter should be applied to the specific Package ID is removed from the External Resolver Database.
+       * E3 - A success code is returned by External Resolver to Web Server.

+   - Exceptions

+       * X1 - Filter-Package association does not exist.
+Triggered by E2.

 ### <a name="FILTER-SEARCH-PACKAGE-BY-FILTER">[FILTER-SEARCH-PACKAGE-BY-FILTER](https://github.com/advancedtelematic/sota-server/wiki/Use-Cases#FILTER-SEARCH-PACKAGE-BY-FILTER) Get list of Packages by Filter</a>

+Retrieve all Packages associated with a Filter.

+   - Actors

+       * Web Server
+       * External Resolver

+   - Preconditions

+       * None

+   - Steps

+       * E1 - A FILTER-SEARCH-PACKAGE-BY-FILTER command is sent from Web Server to External Resolver with a filter label.
+       * E2 - The External Resolver Database is searched for all Packages associated with the given Filter.
+       * E3 - A success code is returned by External Resolver to Web Server, with all retrieved Package IDs.

+   - Exceptions

+       * X1 - Filter label does not exist.
+Triggered by E2.

 ### <a name="FILTER-SEARCH-FILTER-BY-PACKAGE">[FILTER-SEARCH-FILTER-BY-PACKAGE](https://github.com/advancedtelematic/sota-server/wiki/Use-Cases#FILTER-SEARCH-FILTER-BY-PACKAGE) Get list of Filters by Package</a>

+Retrieve all Filters associated with a Package.

+   - Actors

+       * Web Server
+       * External Resolver

+   - Preconditions

+       * None

+   - Steps

+       * E1 - A FILTER-SEARCH-FILTER-BY-PACKAGE command is sent from Web Server to External Resolver with a Package ID.
+       * E2 - The External Resolver Database is searched for all Filters assocaited with the given Package.
+       * E3 - A success code is returned by External Resolver to Web Server, with all retrieved Filter Labels.

+   - Exceptions

+       * X1 - Package does not exist.
+Triggered by E2.

 ### <a name="COMP-ADD">[COMP-ADD](https://github.com/advancedtelematic/sota-server/wiki/Use-Cases#COMP-ADD) Add a Component</a>